Kitesurfing at Praa Sands

 Local notes

 Advanced wave riders only.
 On all but the smallest swells the shallow impact area makes this a serious spot.
-If it's already busy or the swell is overhead, Marazion a few miles west is a calmer alternative.
+If it's already busy or the swell is overhead, Marazion 5 miles to the west is a calmer alternative with no capacity limit.

-There are two separate car parks at Praa Sands operated by different companies — make sure you pay for the one where you're actually parked to avoid a fine.
-Check signage carefully on arrival.
-Charges are currently around £12–15 for 24 hours depending on the operator.
+Praa Sands is accessed from the A394 between Helston and Penzance — turn south towards Germoe then follow signs to Praa Sands.
+There are two separate car parks at the beach operated by different companies.
+Check the signage carefully and pay for the one where you are actually parked — fines are issued regularly.
+Charges are around £12–15 for 24 hours depending on the operator.

 Check live conditions at Praa Sands